top of page

 Now for the things I learned after actually becoming a mom.
 The car seat has great rear facing capacity.
 This basically means your child can rear face for a long time in it, which is much safer.
 My son is nine months old now and still has about two inches left before he outgrows it.
 He is in the ninety eighth percentile for height, so that says a lot.
 It is lightweight too, so carrying it with a bigger baby does not hurt my back as much as I expected.
 I also love how easy it is to keep him warm in this seat during cold weather, much more than in a convertible seat.

-HARNESS AND DETAILS
+HARNESS DETAILS

 The harness is easy to tighten, and doing the pinch test takes no effort.
 My husband has a Graco Snug seat and that one feels harder to adjust.
 I do wish it had an arrow on both sides for when you use it without the base, just to help you get the incline right, but that is a small thing and not a deal breaker.